monsmain/ighack/README.md

 > **Guide**

->1: Choose one of the 2 options AUTO ATTACK and MANUAL ATTACK.
+>1: Choose one of the 2 options AUTO ATTACK or MANUAL ATTACK.

 >1-1: If you choose option 2, click on [link](https://github.com/monsmain/ighack/blob/main/Custom%20Pass/EN.md)
 to see the tutorial for this section.